hphelion/documentation/migration-overview-reference.md

 5. The installer prompts you to run freeFTPd as a service.
 Click **Yes**.

-6. After completing the installation, click the freeFTPd icon on your desktop to launch the configuration screen.
+6. After completing the installation, click the freeFTPd icon on the desktop to launch the configuration screen.

 7. Click **Users > Add** to add a user account.

 	a.
 In the **Login** field, enter a user name.

 	b.
-From the Authorization drop down, select **Password stored as SHA1 hash**.
+From the **Authorization** drop down, select **Password stored as SHA1 hash**.

 	c.
 In the **Password** field, enter a password for the user, then confirm in the **Password (again)** field.